serai-dex/serai/coordinator/README.md

 The observation module is responsible for observing the target blockchain for events of interest.
 It is responsible for publishing these events to the appropriate Kafka topic.
 To do this, we will continuously poll the local RPC endpoint for changes or information of interest.
 Once the information has been captured from the target blockchain, it will be published to the appropriate Kafka topic.

-The module will provide a manager with an initialization method that requires the rpc endpoint at instatiation.
-Once initialized, the manager will then spawn a thread that will continuously poll the RPC endpoint for information of interest.
-The manager will also provide a method to stop the polling thread.
-Within the polling operation there will be a check to determine if our in-memory understanding of the chainstate has changed, for example the blockheight.
-If the chainstate has changed, the manager will publish an update to the chainstate on the appropriate Kafka topic.
+The module will provide a process with an initialization method that requires the rpc endpoint at instatiation.
+Once initialized, the manager will then spawn a thread that will use subxt to subscribe for all events.
+The manager will also provide a method to stop the event subscription thread.
+If the chainstate has changed, the manager will produce an update to the chainstate on the appropriate Kafka topic.
 In the polling operation there will also be a check to determine if there are any events of interest that have occurred on the target blockchain.
-If there are events of interest such as "Serai Instructions", the manager will publish the event to the appropriate Kafka topic so that downstream consumers can process.
+If there are events of interest such as "Instructions", the process will publish the event to the appropriate Kafka topic so that downstream consumers can process.
 The observation module uses a custom polling consumer model, not a kafka message consumer.

 ## Crypto Module